 However, despite a preliminary study noting that fish oil supplementation may aid symptoms of bipolar disorder at 9.6g daily (6,200mg EPA and 3,400mg DHA) and (albeit cautious) promise for depressive symptoms mentioned by one meta-analysis on the topic, a followup study using smaller doses (2g twice a day, totalling 1,680mg EPA and 1,120mg DHA) with or without 1g cytidine delivered via CDP-choline (twice daily; forms Uridine in the body) failed to replicate the results over a similar time period of 16 weeks, and actually reported a nonsignificant trend to worsen symptoms.

-There is mixed evidence as to whether fish oil supplementation can aid people suffering from bipolar disorder.
-The limited studies on the topic are too different to compare against each other (large differences in dosage) and although a beneficial effect cannot be ruled out, a worsening effect is also plausible
+There is mixed evidence regarding fish oil supplementation and bipolar disorder.
+The limited studies on the topic are too different to compare, as they use very different dosages.
+Although a beneficial effect cannot be ruled out, a worsening effect is also possible.

 Fish oil supplementation in rats (at 5% food intake) was found to normalize the stress response after being subject to footshock, a research test used to mimic long-term environmental stress.
 This has been replicated in other models on animals and in humans with DHA supplementation at high doses (1.5-1.8g DHA) daily in which adrenaline response to stress is attenuated.
 In longer term models to assess cortisol (long term stress hormone), students taking 20 exams had a similar decrease in noradrenaline (-31%) at 1.5g DHA daily, although no changes in cortisol were noted.